keptn/keptn.github.io/content/docs/0.5.0/usecases/onboard-carts-service/index.md

     remediation_strategy: "automated"
 ```

-Create a new project for your carts service using the [keptn create project](../../reference/cli/#keptn-create-project) command.
+Create a new project for your services using the [keptn create project](../../reference/cli/#keptn-create-project) command.
 In this example, the project is called *sockshop*.
-Before executing the following command, make sure you are in the folder `examples/onboarding-carts` and then select one of the two options:
+Before executing the following command, make sure you are in the `examples/onboarding-carts` folder and then select one of the two options:

 <details><summary>**Option 1:** Create a new project without Git upstream</summary>
 <p>